 Park Ridge, IL 60058

 How to make a Freedom of Information Act request

-Please send Freedom of Information requests to [email protected] , to the individual e-mail address listed in the previous section or to Freedom of Information Officers, Ralph J. Frost Administration Center, 1177 South Dee Road, Park Ridge, IL 60068
+Please send Freedom of Information requests to [email protected] or to Freedom of Information Officer, Ralph J. Frost Administration Center, 1177 South Dee Road, Park Ridge, IL 60068

 In accordance with the Illinois Freedom of Information Act (Public Act 096-0542), District 207 will assess the following fees Freedom of Information Act requests: